Hypernymy and hyponymy

+Taxonymy

+Taxonymy (not to be confused with, though related to, taxonomy) is a sub-variety of hyponymy.
+Within the structure of a taxonomic lexical hierarchy, two types of hyponymic relation may be distinguished: the first—exemplified in "An X is a Y"—corresponds to so-called "simple" hyponymy; the second—that which is exemplified in "An X is a kind/type of Y"—is more discriminating, and functions as the "vertical" relation in the taxonomy.
+This latter relation is that which may be termed taxonymy.

+(Note that a taxonomic lexical hierarchy is structured by, in addition to the above inclusion relations, their corresponding relations of exclusion: "A Z is not a Y", or incompatibility; and "A Z is a different kind/type of Y than X", or co-taxonymy.)

 Co-hyponyms

-If the hypernym Z consists of hyponyms X and Y, X and Y are identified as co-hyponyms (cohyponyms), also known as coordinate terms.
+If the hypernym Z consists of hyponyms X and Y, then X and Y are identified as co-hyponyms, also known as coordinate terms.
 Co-hyponyms are labelled as such when separate hyponyms share the same hypernym but are not hyponyms of one another, unless they happen to be synonymous.
 For example, screwdriver, scissors, knife, and hammer are all co-hyponyms of one another and hyponyms of tool, but not hyponyms of one another: *"A hammer is a type of knife" is false.

 Co-hyponyms are often but not always related to one another by the relation of incompatibility.
 For example, apple, peach and plum are co-hyponyms of fruit.
 However, an apple is not a peach, which is also not a plum.
 Thus, they are incompatible.
 Nevertheless, co-hyponyms are not necessarily incompatible in all senses.
 A queen and mother are both hyponyms of woman but there is nothing preventing the queen from being a mother.
 This shows that compatibility may be relevant.